 - It pairs great with chicken for the meat-eaters, too!

 - Romesco Breakfast Bagel

-Seriously, so. many. uses.
-I can’t wait to keep sharing my favorites with you – and don’t forget to leave a comment and let me know YOUR favorite use of romesco sauce so I can try it!
+There are just so many uses, and I can’t wait to keep sharing my favorites with you!
+Be sure to leave a comment and let me know your favorite ways to use it, too!